-Warner: Panel's next steps on Flynn coming Tuesday
+Senate intel: 2 new subpoenas related to Flynn

 - Sen. Mark Warner said Tuesday that might not apply to his documents

+Senate Intelligence Chairman Richard Burr and Sen. Mark Warner, the top Democrat on the panel, told reporters they did not believe Flynn could seek Fifth Amendment protections in regard to the documents they requested, and were seeking a firm answer.
+The committee is leaving open the possibility to filing contempt charges against Flynn later if he refuses to comply.

+Burr said Tuesday that "all options are on the table" if Flynn doesn't comply -- including possibly holding him in contempt of Congress -- but he added that was a long way off from where they are now.

-Washington (CNN)The ranking Democrat on the Senate intelligence committee said Tuesday he doesn't believe that former national security adviser Michael Flynn's decision to invoke his Fifth Amendment rights gives him blanket immunity in terms of documents that might be relevant to his committee's investigation into Russian meddling in the US election.
+Warner said earlier Tuesday he doesn't believe that Flynn's decision to invoke his Fifth Amendment rights gives him blanket immunity.

+Another Republican on the committee -- Sen. Marco Rubio -- encouraged Flynn to comply.

+"I hope Gen.Flynn decides to comply with our Intel Committee subpoena to produce business documents.
+Otherwise all options should be on table," he tweeted.

-Sen. Mark Warner said in an interview with CNN's Dana Bash at the Peterson Fiscal Summit that he respected Flynn's decision to invoke his right against self-incrimination but said they will have news later Tuesday related his panel's next steps.
+Warner said in an interview with CNN's Dana Bash at the Peterson Fiscal Summit that he respected Flynn's decision to invoke his right against self-incrimination but said they will have news later Tuesday related to what comes next.

 "We are still pursuing vigorously, will have more to announce later today in terms of next steps," he said.
-"We respect anybody's right to take the Fifth Amendment but I don't believe that a request for documents" such as calendars or visas would be granted blanket immunity.
+"We respect anybody's right to take the Fifth Amendment but I don't believe that a request for documents" such as calendars or visas would be granted blanket immunity would apply.

-Warner reiterated his comments that if Flynn does not comply, he and Senate intelligence committee Chairman Richard Burr wouldn't rule out holding him in contempt of Congress.

 On another important piece of the investigation -- the upcoming testimony of fired FBI Director James Comey -- Warner expressed confidence that his committee will get Comey's side of the story, despite the Justice Department's decision to appoint a special counsel to lead the FBI investigation.